 We are rooted in the Catholic faith and its tradition of social justice.

 We learn from those we serve and gain perspective on the inequities in the human family.

 Select a board or staff member's image to view their bio.

 A reference group of physicians and nurses across various medical specialties.
 Members of our PAB are ambassadors for Solidarity Bridge who assist us with medical consultation, procurement of medicines/supplies/equipment, and bringing more people into our mission effort.

-Medical organizations, foundations, and corporations help make our work possible through in-kind donations and/or financial contributions.
+Medical organizations, foundations, and corporations throughout the world help make our work possible through in-kind and financial donations.
 The following are some of our major corporate partners.

 Years ago, our mission teams observed the connection between poverty and poor health in Bolivia.
-Solidarity Bridge has championed efforts to improve economic conditions by way of fair trade partnerships between U.S. businesses and Bolivian artisans, who would benefit from expanded markets for their products.
+Solidarity Bridge championed efforts to improve economic conditions by facilitating the establishment of fair trade partnerships between U.S. businesses and Bolivian artisans who would benefit from expanded markets for their products.
 Fair trade practices honor the cultural heritage of artisans by respecting their craftsmanship and paying living wages, while also supporting locally sourced, low-impact, or recycled materials.